Omar-p/learning-notes/aws/aws.md

             - it has relationships with all the major domain registries[.com .net .io .org]
             - when a domain is registered a few things happen:
             - R53 checks with the registry for that top level domain if the domain is available
-            - R53 create a Zonefile for the domain being registered and allocates name service for this zone, and these are servers which R53 create and manages which are distributed globally and are generally 4 of these for one individual zone[hosted zone]
+            - R53 create a Zonefile for the domain being registered and allocates name servers for this zone, and these are servers which R53 create and manages which are distributed globally and are generally 4 of these for one individual zone[hosted zone]
             - as part of registering the domain it communicates with the .org|com registry
-              and liaisng with that registry, it add these name server records into zone file for .org|com top level domain. using name server records which they after that delegate to host zone[authoritative for the domain] in the future
+              and liaisng with that registry, it adds these name server records into zone file for .org|com top level domain. using name server records which they after that delegate to host zone[authoritative for the domain] in the future
         - 2-Hosted Zone[4 servers for one individual]